Posed Group & Couple Wedding Portraits…

 Some scenes such as the facade of St Paul’s Cathedral just shout out for a straight and traditional portrait to be taken.
 As far as I’m concerned, this is the best spot in London for it.

 This is the one time during the day that the reportage photographer needs to make themselves heard.
 Personally, I don’t like raising my voice or being the centre of attention.
 However, I’ve learned from experience that if I’m not a little assertive during this time, then things take a lot longer than they should.
 This is usually only really necessary when shooting larger groups including the all important group shot of all the guests present.

-Tip: Delegate an usher or two to assist in gathering people together.
+Delegate an usher or two to assist in gathering people together.
 This will help to work through your group photos quickly and with minimum disruption.
 As the photographer is taking the posed setups, the ushers can be queueing up the next set-up of guests.

 Fun and Informal or Serious and Staged?

 So, I prefer my group shots to be fun and informal.
 It really depends on the couple, their guests and their personalities/requirements though.
 Some couples are really up for having a laugh and see the funny side in most things.
 They naturally monkey around for the camera and wind up with some really fun shots that perfectly suit their personalities.